Perlence/rpp/README.rst

 RPP
 ===

 RPP is a format used to describe `REAPER <http://reaper.fm>`_ projects.
-This package is designed to be RPP parser/emitter and uses `PLY <http://www.dabeaz.com/ply/>`_ as parser framework.
+This package is designed to be an RPP parser/emitter and uses `PLY <http://www.dabeaz.com/ply/>`_ as a parser framework.

 Examples
 --------